svenrisse/bookshelf/ui/INSTRUCTIONS.md

 - considering that, decide what should be tested regardless and what tools might be useful for that
 - (vitest, playwright, cypress, jest, react-testing-library,...)

+#### deployment

+- vercel is the go-to hosting provider for nextjs, react, etc.
+- let's take 30 minutes together to deploy the ui to vercel and talk about the provided ci/cd

 ## data fetching